twse/random-stuff/README.md

 ## Edit or remove yourself in the Mozilla credits list
 **Command line**
 1. Clone the `mozilla/community-data` repository.
-2. Rebase the repository with a large number to display all commits in the log.
-3. Edit the `names.csv` file to change or remove your entry.
+2. Edit the `names.csv` file to change or remove your entry.
-4. **Reword** the message to edit the name, email, citation or all strings or **drop** the message to remove the commit.
-5. Save it, login as the current owner (see module info below) and force the changes to push.
+3. Save it, login as the current owner (see module info below) and force the changes to push.
-6. View the Mozilla credits list to change the last updated date and edit/remove your entry.
+4. View the Mozilla credits list to change the last updated date and edit/remove your entry.

 **GitHub web interface**
 1. Look for `names.csv` in the `credits` directory of `mozilla/community-data` repository and edit it with the pencil at the top-right corner.